 - Find out more: how much is your house worth?

 Another way to judge the health of the housing market is to look at transaction volumes, meaning the number of property sales in any given month.
 A lower number of sales can indicate market uncertainty, which is often triggered by events such as an election or referendum.

 Interestingly, the referendum itself didn’t seem to have much impact on transaction figures.
-In early 2019, however, transactions were quite sharply down compared to the same months in 2018, before settling at just under 100,000 per month for the rest of the year.
+In early 2019, however, transactions were quite sharply down compared to the same months a year earlier, before settling at just under 100,000 per month for the rest of the year.

-This year’s figures have been heavily influenced by the COVID-19 outbreak and the resulting market shutdown, which saw sales drop to just 40,000 in April.
+2020’s figures were heavily influenced by the COVID-19 outbreak, with the market shutdown resulting in just 40,000 transactions going through in April.

 (The spike you can see in the graph below was caused by investors rushing to complete their purchases before the 3% buy-to-let stamp duty surcharge came into force in April 2016.)

 Housing transactions before and after the EU referendum

 The graph below shows the number of house purchases (of more than £40,000) recorded in the past five years, using data from HM Revenue and Customs.